 Our 100% natural formulas contain both natural and synthetic ingredients.
-The do not ever contain artificial ingredients.
+They do not ever contain artificial ingredients.

 What Ingredients Do We Use?

-- Our BaeBlu products contain organic (including USDA organic), wild crafted, fair trade ingredients
+- BaeBlu products contain organic (including USDA organic), wild-crafted, fair trade ingredients.

-- Each one of our products has its own list of ingredients on the product page
+- Each one of our products has its own list of ingredients on its product page.

-- Our formulas are boosted with anti-aging ingredients offering results in clean, green formulas
+- Our formulas are boosted with anti-aging ingredients offering quality results in clean, green formulas.

 Do We Have Products With Preservatives?